(S) Recently Adopted Accounting Pronouncements

 From time to time, new accounting pronouncements are issued by the FASB or other standard setting bodies that the Company adopts as of the specified effective date.

 In November 2024, the FASB issued ASU 2024-03, “Income Statement—Reporting Comprehensive Income—Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses,” which requires disclosure of certain costs and expenses on an interim and annual basis in the notes to the financial statements.
 The amendments are effective for fiscal years beginning after December 15, 2026 and for interim periods within fiscal years beginning after December 15, 2027.
 This ASU is applicable to the Company’s Annual Report on Form 10-K for the fiscal year ended March 31, 2028, and subsequent interim periods, with early adoption permitted.
 The amendments can be adopted either (i) prospectively to financial statements issued for reporting periods after the effective date of this ASU or (ii) retrospectively to any or all prior periods presented in the financial statements.
-The Company expects adoption of this ASU will result in additional disclosures in line with the requirements of ASU 2024-03.
+The Company is currently evaluating the impact of adopting this ASU on its consolidated financial statements.

 Historical Timeline